 Raiff, however, was reportedly intrigued by the Barmitzvah itself as well as the impact of placing significant attention and expectation on a 13-year-old.
 "It's such an awkward time," says Silber.
-"Everyone remembers being in any Barmitzvah movie has long been a popular Hollywood trope, but there's more to it than that, he says.
+"Everyone remembers being in honour of Helen Suzman varded to a Jewish person o has contributed in an ordinary manner over in any Barmitzvah movie has long been a popular Hollywood trope, but there's more to it than that, he says.
 "It's not some random teenager experience.
 A Barmitzvah movie has a very specific occasion at a very definite age at its heart, which makes it slightly different to other comingof-age movies.
 There's the whole tradition, the ritual.